prfalken/leonardo/README.md

 # Leonardo

-A Graphite Dashboard, massively inspired by the excellent [ripienaar](https://github.com/ripienaar)'s [GDash](https://github.com/ripienaar/gdash)
+A Graphite Dashboard, massively inspired by the excellent [GDash](https://github.com/ripienaar/gdash) made by [ripienaar](https://github.com/ripienaar)

 It was rewritten in Python.